Fisherman on ice near water

 Indigenous Peoples uphold many of the planet's healthiest ecosystems, rich in biodiversity, and systems essential to the security of global food production, fresh water, and ultimately, the Earth's climate.

-We believe that the peoples who call these places home are the best guardians of their cultures’ vital birthplaces, and that supporting the rights and livelihoods of Indigenous Peoples, and following their leadership, is critical to the health of our planet as a whole.
+We believe that the Indigenous Peoples who call these places home are the best guardians of their cultures’ vital birthplaces, and that supporting the rights and livelihoods of Indigenous Peoples, and following their leadership, is critical to the health of our planet as a whole.

 multiple flat gray rocks